bb88-bb8/Soft-Focus-Effect-Post-Production/readme.md

 # Novel Computational Photography for Soft-Focus Effect in Automatic Post Production

 ## Introduction
-This is a Python implementation of Algorithm 4 in my proposed paper, ``Novel Computational Photography for Soft-Focus Effect in Automatic Post Production, `` with my pre-generated kernel estimate matrix.
+This is a Python implementation of Algorithm 4 in my proposed paper, ``Novel Computational Photography for Soft-Focus Effect in Automatic Post Production``, with my pre-generated kernel estimate matrix.
 Additionally, the low-resolution preview feature is included.
 The program is with GUI and multi-thread programming for easy execution.

 The code is tested under `Python 3.7.17` and ``Ubuntu 20.04`` and only currently supports three-channel images.
 Authentic B&W and four-channel images are not supported (only one channel).